Fill out the form to get started

 At Physicians Thrive, we offer our clients the option to have a single contract review or have multiple contracts reviewed over a period of time.
 Both options include unlimited consultations with a financial advisor and access to an independently contracted attorney.

-You’ll also receive annual access to MGMA compensation data, compensation audits for your entire career, and a yearly income tax audit.
-If you so choose, you can also have your attorney negotiate on your behalf.
+You’ll also receive annual access to MGMA compensation data and compensation audits for your entire career.
+If you so choose, you can also have a negotiation specialist negotiate on your behalf.